BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 <img width="600" src="img/smuggling-highlevel.png">
 </p>

-If we mediate about this architecture diagram we can see that in regular business web applications the client and backend communicate through a reverse proxy.
+If we mediate about this architecture diagram we can see that this setup is pretty common regarding regular business web applications.
+The client has to communicate with a (public) backend through a reverse proxy.
 The green box can be abstracted as a corporate network.
 Usually most of the web servers, load balancer, HTTP proxies allow to proxy WebSocket traffic.

 Now let us bring this WebSocket Communication into a flow:
 1. The Client sends an `Upgrade` request to the reverse proxy.
 The reverse proxy checks the HTTP method and the different Headers: `Upgrade`, `Sec-WebSocket-Verson` and usually the presence of `Sec-WebSocket-Key`and more if present.
 If the request was performed correctly, the Proxy will forword the `Upgrade` request of the client to the backend
 2. The Backend answers to the reverse proxy with a HTTP response (and status code 101).
 This Response has the `Upgrade`and `Sec-WebSocket-Accept` headers set.
 The reverse proxy will validate the corectness and propagate the response from the backend to the client
 3. The reverse proxy doesn't close the TCP/TLS connection between the client and the backend since both agreed to use this connection for WebSocket communication.
 If this point is reached - the client and backend can send WebSocket data frames back and forth.
 The only duty of the reverse proxy now is to check, that the client sends masked WebSocket frames.

+Where to attack now?
+After performing a valid request to the public backend we can send the malicious request piggybacked to the internal network and access things that should be hidden from your eyes.

-When ever you build something with WebSockets: **Itt's important that a client must perform a so-called client-to-server masking!** Masking is done to mitigate potential attacks on the infrastructure, that proxies the WebSocket connections between client and backend.
+When ever you build something with WebSockets: **It's important that a client must perform a client-to-server masking!** Masking is done to mitigate potential attacks on the infrastructure, that proxies the WebSocket connections between client and backend.
 As pointed in RFC 6455, there was a [research](http://www.adambarth.com/papers/2011/huang-chen-barth-rescorla-jackson.pdf) done that showed a proof for cache poisoning attacks against proxies in case the client doesn't perform a client-to-server masking.
 This will also lead to a possible successful HTTP smuggling attack.

-Some info regarding masking:
+Wrapping up and concentrate the info about masking:
 * Masking key is 32bit long and passed inside a data frame
 * As shown above - the client must send the masked data
 * MASKED = MASK xor DATA